crawford/terraform-provider-libvirt/website/docs/r/network.markdown

   # }

   # (Optional) one or more DNS host entries.
 Both of
-  # "ip" and "hostnames" must be specified.
+  # "ip" and "hostname" must be specified.
 The format is:
   # dns_host {
   #   ip = "my address"
-  #   hostnames = [ "my", "hostnames" ]
+  #   hostname = "my_hostname"
   # }
 }
 ```